Lucknow Mahotsav

-Lucknow Mahotsav, is an Indian Art & culture program organized every year in Lucknow, India to showcase Uttar Pradesh Art and Culture and in particular Lucknowavi ‘Tehzeeb’ so as to promote Tourism.
-One of the objectives of the cultural bonanza is to provide encouragement to the Artisans.
+Lucknow Mahotsav, is an Indian art and culture program organized every year in Lucknow, India to showcase Uttar Pradesh's art and culture and in particular Lucknowavi "Tehzeeb", and to promote tourism.

+One of the objectives of the cultural bonanza is to provide encouragement to the artisans.
 Craftsmen from all over the country bring their masterpieces to the festival to the delight of shoppers.
-Colorful processions, traditional dramas, Kathak dances in the style of Lucknow Gharana, Sarangi and sitar recitals, ghazals, qawalis and thumri produce a cheerful atmosphere during the ten-day-long festival.
+Colorful processions, traditional dramas, Kathak dances in the style of Lucknow Gharana, sarangi and sitar recitals, ghazals, qawalis and thumri produce a cheerful atmosphere during the ten-day-long festival.
 Exciting events like ekka races, kite flying, cockfighting and other customary village games re-establish an ambience of the bygone Nawabi days.